alex-gutev/live-cells-cl/docs/basics/cells.rst

 If the *value form* of a cell references another cell, a *computed cell* is created.
-The value of a *computed cell* is recomputed whenever the values of any of the *argument cells* referenced in the *value form* change.
+The value of a *computed cell* is recomputed whenever the values of any of the *argument cells*, referenced in the *value form*, change.

 .. code-block::